NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.4.6:

+07/14/2024

+- Monster and exp/gold patches no longer overwrite each other.
+- Giant Wels no longer plays Blue Traveller due to a glitch with Mednafen.
+- Rogue pixels on facesets have been fixed outside of the portrait mod.
+- Changes to the script in the Battle Arena are shared between patches.

 ### Version 0.4.5: